 Arrangement of the Judge’s visit will be agreed with the museum once the long list has been approved by the Jury.

-After the initial visit, another EMYA Judge may visit a candidate museum anonymously for the second time at the decision of the Jury.
+After the initial visit, another EMYA Judge may visit a candidate museum anonymously for the second time at the discretion of the Jury.

-Nominated museums are expected to present themselves during the EMF Annual Conference and EMYA Ceremony.
+All Nominated museums are informed about their nomination and are invited to present during the EMYA Annual Conference and Award Ceremony.

 Winners are announced on the last day of the Conference in a formal Ceremony and Gala celebration.

-Winner of the Council of Europe Museum Prize may be announced earlier, at the decision of the Council.
+The winner of the Council of Europe Museum Prize may be announced earlier, at the discretion of the Council.

-ALL CANDIDATES SHOULD PROVIDE THE FOLLOWING INFORMATION (FAQ 11)
+ALL CANDIDATES SHOULD PROVIDE THE FOLLOWING SUPPORTING MATERIALS (FAQ 12)

 A maximum of 20 digital images, in JPEG format.
 These images should be no less than 300 dpi and be at least 1000×1000 pixels in size.
-The image files must be of a suitable quality for reproduction and projection and each image must be given a unique file name.
+The image files must be of a suitable quality for reproduction and projection.
+For each image, please specify the following: a unique file name, a title, one line description, a photographer and a copyright holder.
 The images should include at least one exterior view of the museum and general views of the galleries and activities.
 We do not require images of individual items.

 Please note that these images will be used by the EMF in a number of ways, including publication of a selection in the annual candidates’ brochure.
 The images must be of a good quality, free of copyright and available for use in the Annual EMYA publications and on the EMF web site.

-Any other digital material which you may wish to send to us separately.
-This could include electronic versions of the Museum’s leaflets, brochures or catalogues and a small selection of relevant press cuttings.
+Any other digital material that you may wish to send to us separately.
+This could include electronic versions of the museum’s leaflets, brochures or catalogues and a small selection of relevant press cuttings.